 Healthy behaviors like exercise, hydration and proper nutrition, avoiding alcohol, and getting good quality sleep will all have a positive impact on your heart rate variability.
 Below we’ll take a deeper dive into each of these, as well as detail several other ways to boost your HRV.

-1. Exercise & Train Appropriately.
 Studies show that regular exercise is one of the best methods for improving your heart rate variability.
-However, for serious athletes it is also important to avoid overtraining.
+However, for serious athletes, it is also important to avoid overtraining.
 Strenuous activity reduces HRV in the short term, so it is essential not to consistently take on too much strain without giving your body adequate time to recover.
 Here’s a more detailed explanation of intelligent HRV training.

-4. Don’t Drink Alcohol.
 We’ve found that when WHOOP members report consuming alcohol, their HRV drops by an average of 22 milliseconds the next day.
 Additionally, our research has discovered that the lingering effects of alcohol in your system may continue to suppress your heart rate variability for 4-5 days.
+On the other hand, staying away from alcohol will do the opposite.

 WHOOP calculates heart rate variability during your deepest period of sleep each night in order to get the most reliable and consistent readings possible.
 This also gives you an accurate understanding of your baseline from which to monitor your HRV trends over time in the WHOOP app.